TommesJay/website/source/en/our-software.md

 We are looking for technically savvy customers who want to participate in our beta program.
 In the beta version of crowd:it you can try out a pre-release software as software testers.
 Your feedback will help us to identify problems and make crowd:it even better.
-You will get technical support whenever it is necessary.
+You will receive unlimited technical support.
-Contact our developers to ensure that you get a tool that gives yxou optimal support in your projects.
+You will be in direct contact with our development team to ensure that you get a tool that gives you optimal support in your projects.

 ## Do I have to pay for the software?